 In our opinion, the Company has, in all material respects, an adequate internal financial control system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2023, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

 For Dewan P. N. Chopra & Co.
 Chartered Accountants Firm Regn.
 No. 000472N

-Sandeep Dahiya Partner Membership No. 505371 UDIN: 23505371BGRTXC9131 as at 31st March, 2023
+Membership No. 505371 UDIN: 23505371BGRTXC9131

 Date: May 26, 2023 Place: Noida

 Standalone Balance Sheet